 On Earth, we are mostly lucky to only find water coming down when it rains.
 But apparently, one young star gets pelted with green crystals.
 It is olivine as far as the mineral composition is concerned, a mineral that gets a lot of love on Earth, most notably with peridot.
 Aside from being pretty cool, this study has a practical purpose in understanding space, specifically comets.
 Comets often have this mineral, but that's kind of odd, as this mineral requires extreme heat to form, but comets come from really cold regions.
 So what's happening?
 For Earth, it seems that these crystals were formed by the sun, then got launched and mixed with other stuff that makes up a comet.
 Some of this olivine makes it way to Earth, too.

 We like opal.
 Apparently so does Mars.
 Once upon a time, a Martian meteorite made its way to a town in Egypt in the early 1900s.
 That meteorite had some fire opal, and people thought that was pretty interesting.
 Intriguing indeed, as opal typically forms around hydrothermal vents that have an abundance of minerals and microbes.
 That is quite a big deal, as the presence of fire opal might also indicate some life on Mars.
 Who knows?
 Time will tell.
-In the mean time, we have some Martial gems to look at.
+In the mean time, we have some Martian gems to look at.
+Earth makes some fine pieces, too!

 Sometimes all it takes is a space rock, heat, and some carbon to make a bunch of diamonds.
 This is mostly what happened in Russia.
 It created a fairly large diamond deposit from the impact and pressure to the graphite there.
 This created dozens and dozens of diamonds.
 There is a catch, though.
-These diamonds are often pretty small, and while it's cool to say you own a meteor diamond, no one has decided to mine the area because these diamonds simply can't compete.
+These diamonds are often pretty small, and while it's cool to say you own a meteor diamond, no one has decided to mine the area because these diamonds simply can't compete, but our diamonds certainly can.

 Moldavite is most likely the most well known object on this list.
 Moldavite is quite an interesting find.
 It's a tektite, green in nature, and was caused from a meteor impact that involved silica-rich glass.
 Moldavite is also extremely old, forming around 15 million years ago.
 There is no denying it's beautiful.
 Put a good grade piece on a pendant you're bound to reap a bunch of compliments.
 It's pretty well-known, loved, but also expensive.
 Unfortunately, a lot of people have sold, and some continue to sell, fake moldavite.
 Our moldavite is 100% real and we stand by that.
 Always make sure that any moldavite you buy is legit.